Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{oft} robots are promising for terrestrial locomotion applications given their inherent mechanical intelligence.
 This intelligence permits complex robot behavior and surprising adaptability in unstructured environments, even with relatively simple robot designs and controllers \cite{kim_soft_2013,tolley_resilient_2014, vikas_design_2016}.
-However, the locomotion of soft robots is significantly more challenging to model and control due to the complexity of their kinematics and dynamics and greater dependence on environmental interactions \cite{environment}.
-Therefore, modeling of soft locomotors becomes difficult and computationally intensive, and significant simulation-to-reality gaps remain \cite{pinskier_bioinspiration_2022, faure_sofa:_2012}.
+However, the locomotion of soft robots is significantly more challenging to model and control due to the complexity of their nonlinear kinematics and dynamics; this is further complicated by their greater dependence on environmental interactions \cite{environment}.
+Therefore, modeling of soft robot locomotion becomes difficult and computationally intensive, and significant simulation-to-reality gaps remain \cite{pinskier_bioinspiration_2022, faure_sofa:_2012}.
 This has motivated reduced-order modeling techniques, such as rigid link-based approximations with stick-slip contact transitions\cite{gamus_understanding_2020} and shape-centric geometric modeling with variable friction models \cite{chang_shape-centric_2021}.
-Alternatively, soft robots can be controlled without a kinematic model, most commonly through intuitive and biomimetic gait selection, which can be further tuned by learning approaches \cite{seok_meshworm:_2013,calisti_design_2012,umedachi_softworms:_2016}.
+Alternatively, soft robots can be controlled without a kinematic model with methods ranging from simple trial-and-error approaches informed by intuition or biology \cite{doi:10.1073/pnas.1116564108} to more robust learning-based model-free algorithms \cite{umedachi_softworms:_2016}.